redis/redis-doc/topics/command-tips.md

 1. The command has key(s).
 In this case the command goes to a single shard, determined by the hslot(s) of the key(s)
 2. The command doesn't have key(s).
 In this case the command can be sent to any arbitrary shard.
 In order to correctly process certain key-less commands, they should always go to the same shard (Example: Pub/Sub will not work properly if `SUBSCRIBE` and `PUBLISH` would reach different shards).

-If the proxy/client need to behave differently we must specify an option for `request_policy`:
+If the client need to behave differently we must specify an option for `request_policy`:
 - **all_shards** - Forward to all shards (`CONFIG SET`).
 Usually used on key-less command.
 The operation is atomic on all shards.
 - **few_shards** - Forward to several shards, used by multi-key commands where each key is handled separately (`MSET`, `MGET`, `DEL`, etc.). i.e. unlike `SUNIONSTORE` which must be sent to one shard.
 - **non_trivial** - Indicates a non-trivial form of request policy.
 Example: `SCAN`